 3D rendering by John Heida.

-Aural Fields is a black, heavy-looking, lushly painted monolithic sculpture hung against the wall.
-Its front-facing side is made of a sonic transparent/visually opaque black fabric — tightly stretched — which covers a multi-channel speaker system hosted inside the sculpture, pointing outwards.
+Visually, the piece is a black, monolithic sculpture hung against the wall.
+Its front-facing side is made of a sonically transparent yet visually opaque black fabric — tightly stretched — which covers a multi-channel speaker system hosted inside the sculpture, pointing outwards.